-ible 15 State Funds for Domestic Violence and Sexual Assault During State Fiscal Year 2005-06 Source Award Agency Amount Use State of Hawaii: General Funds Department of the Attorney General 1,000,000 Sex Abuse Services (via SATC Master Contract) Judiciary \$4,111,121 Purchase of Service (POS) contracts to provide supervised child visitation/exchanges.
+Sta ate Funds for Domestic Violence and Se exual Assault During State Fiscal Year 2005-06 Source Award Agency Amount Use State of Hawaii: General Funds Department of the Attorney General 1,000,000 Sex Abuse Services (via SATC Master Contract) Judiciary \$4,111,121 Purchase of Service (POS) contracts to provide supervised child visitation/exchanges.
 State of Hawaii: Special Funds (HRS §235-102.5) Dept. of Health: Domestic Violence and Sexual Assault Special Funds (HRS §321-1.3) \$327,825 Two (2) Purchase of Service Contracts for Community Awareness and Education Project to: Reduce Violence Against Women (\$150,000) Evaluation Consultant for RFP Grantees (\$40,000) Prevention activities and coalition support (\$137,825) Dept. of Human Services: Spouse and Child Abuse Special Account (HRS §346-7.5) \$450,000 Oahu Comprehensive Counseling Services (to help children remain in the home and reunification from foster placement) (\$318,000); Teen Victims of DV (\$92,000) Note: DHS also funds a Nurse Coordinator for DOH Child Death Review (\$40,000) Judiciary: Spouse and Child Abuse Special Account (HRS §601-3.6) \$341,000 POS contracts to provide service for DV victims, children, and batterers, training for Judiciary and service providers.
 Consultation and technical assistance in DV, systems collaboration, and publications.
 Total State Funds \$6,229,946

-10

-unty Funds for Domestic Violence and S exual Assault Duri ng State Fiscal Year 2005-06
+County Funds for Domestic Violence and Sexual Assault During State Fiscal Year 2005-06

-Award Agency Amount Use
+Source Award Agency Amount Use

+City and County of Honolulu:

+General Funds

+County of Maui:
-Women Helping Women (WHW) \$215,000 Domestic Violence Shelter and Programs (\$165,000); DV

-φ 210,000 Housing assistance (\$50,000)
+General Funds Women Helping Women (WHW) \$215,000 Domestic Violence Shelter and Programs (\$165,000); DV Housing assistance (\$50,000)

+County of Hawaii:

+General Funds

+County of Kauai:

-\$215,000
+Total County Funds 1 \$215,000

-unty Funds for Domestic Violence and S Women Helping Women (WHW) \$215,000

-III.
+rotal county runds

+IV.
 PLAN PRIORITIES AND APPROACHES PLAN

-The Strategic Plan for the Violence Against Women Formula Grant represents the planning efforts that were initially adopted by the VAWA State Planning Committee in December 2001.
+The Strategic Plan for the Violence Against Women Formula Grant represents the planning efforts that were initially adopted by the VAWA State Planning Committee in October 2007.
 The concept of a multi-year implementation plan was to provide increased consistency and accountability and offer a longer range "road map" for statewide action for VAWA and other funding that address domestic and sexual violence issues, a concept now embraced by the Office of Violence Against Women.
-The following provides a history and overview of the planning process, funding priorities for the STOP Formula Grant funds, list of projects and funding amounts, and concurrent strategic planning efforts in the State of Hawaii.
+On March 24, 2009, the VPC amended the State Plan to include the priorities of Recovery Act of 2009 as it pertains to the purposes of the VAWA STOP Formula Grant Program.